BYU-Hydroinformatics/gwdm/docs/source/installation.rst

 **Step 1: Install Tethys**
 ----------------------
-Follow the tethys installation steps (`link here <https://docs.tethysplatform.org/en/stable/installation.html>`_) and install the Tethys Platform on your computer.
+Follow the Tethys installation steps (`link here <https://docs.tethysplatform.org/en/stable/installation.html>`_) and install the Tethys Platform on your computer.
 Before doing so, be sure to view the warning listed below.

          .. warning::
-             As of April 1, 2021, the initial step creates an error when conda create -n tethys -c tethysplatform -c conda-forge tethys-platform understand to avoid negative consequences.
+             As of April 1, 2021, the initial step creates an error when executing conda create -n tethys -c tethysplatform -c conda-forge tethys-platform.
+             Understand to avoid negative consequences.

               .. code-block:: bash